VOLTTRON/volttron/README.md

    In this example the DataMover will be running on the ZeroMQ instance, which means that the destination vip, serverkey, and instance name are configured to the RabbitMQ instance.
 However, destination-message-bus should be set to zmq.
 Start DataMover agent.

    b.
-Install master driver, configure fake device on upstream server and start volttron and master driver. vcfg --agent master_driver command can install master driver and setup a fake device.
+Install master driver, configure fake device on upstream server and start volttron and master driver. 'vcfg --agent master_driver' command can install master driver and setup a fake device.

    ```sh
    ./stop-volttron